logan-connolly/ToHeute/README.md

 ## acknowledgments

-The original script was created by [@gavinmcguigan](https://github.com/gavinmcguigan) - all props should be directed his way.
+The original [implementation][https://github.com/gavinmcguigan/ToHeute] was created by [@gavinmcguigan](https://github.com/gavinmcguigan) - all props should be directed his way.